Merrymeeting Daylilies

 This picture was taken May 20, 2020, the day before his 87th birthday.

-My sister and I have decided that it is time to inform our friends, neighbors, and customers about the biggest reason that we decided not to open Merrymeeting Daylilies for 2023.
+Amanda and I have decided that it is time to inform our friends, neighbors, and customers about the biggest reason that we decided not to open Merrymeeting Daylilies for 2023 and 2024.
 I have been reluctant to mention anything here because we were raised to not "air our dirty laundry in public".
 But this situation is not OUR dirty laundry.

 WE did nothing wrong.